-As of January 31, 2021 and 2020, the balance of deferred revenue was \$4.1 million and \$3.7 million, respectively.
-The balances are related to cash received in advance for a certain interchange revenue arrangement, other up-front fees and other commuter deferred revenue, and are generally recognized within twelve months, with the exception of the interchange arrangement, which is recognized over a term of approximately ten years.
-Revenue recognized during the fiscal year that was included in the beginning balance of deferred revenue was \$2.0 million.
+As of January 31, 2022 and 2021, the balance of deferred revenue was \$10.5 million and \$4.1 million, respectively.
+The balances are related to cash received in advance for interchange and custodial revenue arrangements, other up-front fees and other commuter deferred revenue.
+The Company expects to recognize approximately 47% of its balance of deferred revenue as revenue over the next 12 months and the remainder thereafter.
+Revenue recognized during the fiscal year that was included in the beginning balance of deferred revenue was \$1.3 million.
 The Company expects to satisfy its remaining obligations for these arrangements.